18 ways to boost your wellbeing TODAY!

 Amanda Gardiner, founder of Reset Divorce Coaching says:

 There will be many people already going through divorce and or separation (or considering it) for whom this virus is a clear stressor on top of an already horrible situation.
-There’s been a 31% increase in divorce enquiries since lockdown began, with 30% of adults believing that an increased use of social media has been a contributing factor.
+There’s been a 31% increase in divorce enquiries since lockdown began.

 Many will be forced to ‘stay home’ with a spouse they are separated from, others will have child contact concerns and challenges and yet other will be facing additional financial worries.